CYCLING PERFORMANCE TIPS

-I mentioned a possible sex difference (men versus women) in carbohydrate metabolism a few paragraphs above.
+I mentioned the possibility of a sex difference (men versus women) in carbohydrate metabolism a few paragraphs above.
 What are the facts?

-As you increase your exercise level (towards 100% VO2max) the proportion of the total energy expenditures covered by fat metabolism diminishes (and the percentage covered by carbohydrate metabolism increases).
-And in maximum performance events, where metabolism becomes anaerobic (greater than 100% VO2 max.), fat metabolism basically ceases and only carbohydrates are used by the muscle cell as an energy source.
+As you increase your exercise level (towards 100% VO2max) the proportion of the total energy expenditures covered by fat metabolism diminishes while the percentage covered by carbohydrate metabolism increases).
+And in maximum performance events, where metabolism is anaerobic (greater than 100% VO2 max.), fat metabolism basically ceases and only carbohydrates are used by the muscle cell as an energy source.

 A study from 1990 demonstrated that this shift occurs later (that is a higher percentage of fat is metabolized for fuel by the muscles for any level of activity) in women than in men.
 To quote: "...during moderate-intensity long-duration exercise, females demonstrate greater lipid utilization and less carbohydrate and protein metabolism than equally trained and nourished males."
 The same difference was confirmed to exist at a higher exercise level of 75% VO2max in a second study.

 We also know that women appear to more resistant than men to carbohydrate loading - at least at a relatively moderate level of carbohydrate intake (55-60 to 75% of total energy intake for a period of 4 days).
 This would then put them at a performance disadvantage if they are not careful to eat appropriately in the 4 days prior to an event.
 A third study demonstrated increased glycogen storage IF women consciously increase their Caloric intake in these 4 days.
 Thus a focus on the grams of CHO/kg BW/day eaten may be a more appropriate strategy than focusing on % CHO Calories in the daily diet.